Why Yindalini Yoga Series?

 Yindalini Yoga is a combination of two great yogic sciences; yin yoga and kundalini yoga.
-Yin offers a stillness to strengthen the deeper tissues and mind, where as kundalini uses a dynamic opposite to attain enlightenment expansive love, all the while using Kriyas, exercises for the spine, and meditations.
+Yin offers a stillness to strengthen the deeper tissues and mind, whereas kundalini uses a dynamic opposite to attain enlightenment expansive love, all the while using Kriyas, exercises for the spine, and meditations.

-Yin yoga has long stretches that puts pressure on the bones.
+Yin yoga has long stretches and puts pressure on the bones.
 Yin yoga also targets the still mind- a meditation providing an opportunity to focus on the areas of the body that is meant to soften.

 The goal is to allow the mind to become present to what is asked of the pressure placed on the body and mind.